 Travelling Artefact Collection

 In 2019 Dr Grigsby set up an Outreach group of students keen to gain experience in visiting local schools and leading sessions on classics.
 Our aim as part of this new project is to extend this Outreach Group to provide sessions for Coventry’s schools on their Roman past, helping us to facilitate the creation of our school resources.
 In addition, while the Dept. of Classics has recently received funding to create a travelling artefact collection, our Coventry 2021 project will extend this artefact project to create a travelling workshop based specifically around Roman Coventry.
 Through this project we aim to build strong connections between Warwick University and all of our local schools.
 Objects will be made available from the University of Warwick collection, from the Warwickshire Museum in Warwick, and the Herbert Art Gallery and Museum in Coventry.
-Again we are applying to the Classical Association for help with this part of the project.

 Festival of Roman Coventry 2021